Probing defect densities at the edges and inside Josephson junctions of superconducting qubits: Introduction

 We aim to compare the concentration of defects inside the tunnel barrier with those emerging at junction edges.
 Moreover, we distinguish two types of junction edges: the "covered edge" that is capped by the junction's top electrode, and the "open edge" that is exposed to air (see Fig.~\ref{fig:1}\,\textbf{d}).
 While the area $A_\text{S}$ of each stray junction was designed to be roughly the same, the length of either the covered ($l_\text{cov}$) or open ($l_\text{op}$) edge was extended by a tooth-shape pattern as shown in Figs.~\ref{fig:1}\,\textbf{e} and \textbf{f}, respectively.
 Table~\ref{tab:1} summarizes the parameters of the qubits that were fabricated on two chips.\\

 The standard tunneling model~\cite{Anderson:PhilMag:1972,Phillips:JLTP:1972} describes a defect by the two lowest energy eigenstates in a double-well potential, whose transition energy is $E=\sqrt{\Delta^2+\varepsilon^2}$.
-Here, $\Delta$ is the constant tunnel energy, and $\varepsilon=\varepsilon_\text{i}+2\boldsymbol{pF} +2\boldsymbol{\gamma S}$ is the asymmetry energy given by an intrinsic offset $\varepsilon_\text{i}$ and the local strengths of electric field $\boldsymbol{F}$ and strain $\boldsymbol{S}$, where $\boldsymbol{p}$ is the defect's electric dipole moment and $\gamma$ is its deformation potential.
+Here, $\Delta$ is the constant tunnel energy, and $\varepsilon=\varepsilon_\text{i}+2\textbf{pF} +2\boldsymbol{\gamma}\textbf{S}$ is the asymmetry energy given by an intrinsic offset $\varepsilon_\text{i}$ and the local strengths of electric field $\textbf{F}$ and strain $\textbf{S}$, where $\textbf{p}$ is the defect's electric dipole moment, and $\boldsymbol{\gamma}$ is its deformation potential.
 As described elsewhere~\cite{Lisenfeld19}, our setup (see Fig.~\ref{fig:1}\,\textbf{b}) provides in-situ control of the mechanical strain in the sample and the ability to apply a global DC-electric field, both of which can be used to tune the defect's resonance frequencies.
 For this work, we test the defects' response to an applied electric field to distinguish whether they are located in the tunnel barrier of a Josephson junction or at a circuit interface.
-Since the tunnel barrier is always free of DC-fields for a qubit in the Transmon regime~\cite{KochTransmon}, junction-defects are identified by their vanishing response to the applied E-field~\cite{Lisenfeld19}.\\
+Since \red{DC-electric fields inside the tunnel barrier are negligible for} a qubit in the Transmon regime~\cite{KochTransmon}, junction-defects are identified by their vanishing response to the applied E-field~\cite{Bilmes2021_npj}.\\